Talk to our breast care nurses

 After you have been diagnosed with breast cancer, your specialist team will discuss your treatment options with you and their possible side effects.

 Surgery is the first treatment for most people with breast cancer.

 Chemotherapy is a treatment that uses anti-cancer drugs to destroy cancer cells.

 Radiotherapy is a treatment for cancer that uses carefully measured and controlled high energy x-rays.

-Targeted therapies are drugs that block the growth and spread of cancer.
+Targeted therapies, also known as biological therapies, are drugs that block the growth and spread of cancer.